Mailing: 7016 W. Grandridge Blvd Kennewick Washington 99336.

 - Guests will comply with requests from Center staff regarding facility operations and emergency response procedures.

 The Toyota Center staff has been trained to intervene when deemed necessary, and to use their best discretion to help ensure that the guests who ignore the Code of Conduct do not interfere with the other guests’ ability to enjoy the event.
-Guests who violate the code of Conduct may be subject to arrest by the Kennewick Police Department (KPD).
+Guests who violate the code of Conduct may be trespassed, cited, or subject to arrest by the Kennewick Police Department (KPD).
 Season ticket holders may also be subject to having their season subscription revoked.
 The Toyota Center and staff thank you for your cooperation.

 The Toyota Center offers a wide variety of food and beverage items for our guests’ enjoyment.